-With that said, basic requirements to refinance a mortgage include:
+With that said, basic requirements for a mortgage refinance include:

-- Your current mortgage must be in "good standing" – If you’ve skipped any payments, you’ll need to catch up before refinancing
+- Your current mortgage must be in good standing: If you’ve skipped any monthly mortgage payments, you’ll need to catch up before refinancing

-- You need enough cash to close – There are ways around paying your refinance closing costs upfront.
-But you’ll have to pay them one way or another
+- You need enough cash to close: There are ways around paying your refinance closing costs upfront.
+But you’ll have to pay the costs or refinancing one way or another

 Chances are, all six of those will be required for a mainstream refinance, especially a cash-out loan.

-But some forms of “$2treamline” refinance – notably those backed by the FHA and VA – require only the first two.
-The refinance requirements for these loans don’t typically include credit or DTI checks, nor home appraisals.
+But some forms of “Streamline” refinance — notably those backed by the FHA and VA — require only the first three.
+The refinance requirements for these types of loans don’t typically include credit score minimums or DTI checks, nor home appraisals.

-So use the checklist above as a general guide.
+So use the refinance requirement checklist above as a general guide.
 But understand that not all the criteria apply in every circumstance.